lab1092/blender-manual_ja/manual/3d_interaction/transform_control/numeric_input.rst

-It is also possible to enter numeric values for each transformation using the :guilabel:`Transform` panel found on the Properties shelf (:kbd:`N`).
-The :guilabel:`Transform` panel can also be used to prevent transformations along particular axes by clicking the lock icon.
+It is also possible to enter numeric values for each transformation using the *Transform* panel found on the Properties shelf (:kbd:`N`).
+The *Transform* panel can also be used to prevent transformations along particular axes by clicking the lock icon.